lingui/js-lingui/docs/guides/plurals.rst

 Pluralization
 *************

-Plurals are essential when dealing with internationalization. jsLingui_ uses `CLDR Plural Rules`_.
+Plurals are essential when dealing with internationalization.
+LinguiJS_ uses `CLDR Plural Rules`_.
 In general, there're 6 plural forms (taken from `CLDR Plurals`_ page):